Stefon Harris and Sonic Creed made a joyous noise at the Miller Theater last Saturday.

-There was no shortage of bright moments however I was particularly impressed with the ensemble’s sensitive interpretation of I Love You Porgy; the distinctive, commanding “voice” of James Francies and Pinderhughes who made significant contributions to the conversation and made it seem effortless.
+There was no shortage of bright moments however I was most impressed with the ensemble’s interpretation of I Love You Porgy; the distinctive.
+Also, the commanding “voices” of James Francies and Pinderhughes who contributed to the conversation and made it seem effortless.

 Harris is a consummate musician, leader, and showman whose every note exudes passion and joy.
 In a brief conversation with Harris, via Facebook, he told me he is “energized” and “pushing his creative limits.”